Pelion (Illyria): Roman period

 In the early second century BC, the expanding Roman Republic gained control of the region during the Second Macedonian War.
-Like Alexander the Great, Roman consul Sulpicius took Pelion in order to secure the Tsangon Pass and the southern route east–west between Macedonia and Illyria, while the northern route has already been under Roman rule since Sulpicious' 199 BC campaign through the allied Parthini's control of the Genusus valley.
+Like Alexander the Great, Roman consul Sulpicius took Pelion in order to secure the Tsangon Pass and the southern route east–west between Macedonia and Illyria, while the northern route had already been under Roman rule since Sulpicious' 199 BC campaign through the allied Parthini's control of the Genusus valley.
 Therefore, only the Metsovo Pass remained in the hands of the Macedonians for their westwards movements; on the other hand, Macedonians' enemies – Ardiaei and Dardani – prevented their attempt of a more northern route.
 At Pelion Sulpicius installed a strong garrison as a base to launch attacks into Macedonia, but most likely mainly for defensive purposes against Macedon.
 During this campaign Sulpicious harassed Dassaretian communities, also pillaging their granaries and foraging their harvest, therefore when returning to winter quarters at Apollonia at the end of his 199 BC campaign, he likely would have avoided passing through the hostile Devoll valley, but rather he would have taken the same route back through the Genusus valley, the same one he took at the beginning of the campaign.
 After a peace treaty between Rome and Macedon, in 191 BC the Roman consul Marcus Baebius Tamphilus met Philip V of Macedon in the country of the Dassaretii to plan how to stop the invasion of the Selucid king Antiochus III the Great, and in order to invade Thessaly Philip V escorted two distinct Roman contingents through Macedon.
 Roman control of Pelium should indicate that the country of the Dassaretii was the furthest east area of Roman control.